cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 ## Section III - Post-Unlaunch configuration

-Currently, Unlaunch defaults to launching its Filemenu on boot, but this can be changed launch whatever you want.
+Currently, Unlaunch defaults to launching its Filemenu on boot, but this can be changed to launch whatever you want.

 1. Power on your console while holding <kbd class="face">A</kbd> and <kbd class="face">B</kbd>
     - This should launch the Unlaunch Filemenu